 Farm Holiday Cottages at The Old House

-We were staying in Hazel Cottage for the weekend, and when we did get to spend some time in it we found it was perfect for us.
+We were staying in Hazel Cottage for the weekend, and when we did get to spend some time in it we found it was the perfect holiday cottage for us.
 The downstairs was open plan and had a real farm feel to it.
-The fresh scones with clotted cream and jam didn’t go unnoticed either, and made for a perfect afternoon tea for us all.
+The fresh scones with clotted cream and jam didn’t go unnoticed either, and made for a perfect cream tea for us all.

 For the lambing weekend, the Hawkey family arrange a special tour that all the guests are welcome to attend.
 We met in the courtyard at 10am and were given some history about the farm before being invited into the lambing shed.
 We learnt why sheep are scanned and how the farmers care for the sheep to make sure the lambs don’t get to big before they are born.
 We did get to see more lambs being born, but they did need some help from the farmers as well.